sereymonyros/fast-tutorials/lesson-three/README.md

 $ docker-compose up -d
 ```

-*Launch a web browser and visit http://localhost:3000.
-If successful, you should see an NGINX web page the first time.*
+*Launch a web browser and visit http://localhost:3000* The ports map directly to the lessons when testing Docker.
+So lesson-three would have port 3000.

 ### Stopping
 Stop the container and retain all data settings.